AlexP55/CyraBot/README.md

 A cool visual transformation in the server every 2 hours which changes the bot's role, name, and profile picture.
 Bot owners can use `?transform` to force a transformation.

 #### 2. Various Information Commands
 A large number of information commands showing game general information.
 Most of them are displayed in a pretty discord embed.
+Pure-text information commands can be built by command masters, as an inherited function from the base bot.

 #### 3. Interactive Stats Commands
 Hero stats, hero ability, tower, enemy, item, buff commands include stats which are data-mined from assets files and not directly shown in-game.
 Hero stats, hero ability and tower commands have a fancy "interactive" fashion that the output embed will update based on your reaction made to the message.
 You can easily explore the hero/ability/tower list, change the hero rank/level or even transform hero forms in a single command.